Fact-checked by the CapitalLendingNews editorial team

 Step 2: Assign Dollars Until You Reach Zero

 Subtract each category from your income total.
-If you have money left over after necessities, assign it deliberately — to an emergency fund, a retirement account, or extra debt repayment.
+If you have money left over after necessities, assign it deliberately to an emergency fund, a retirement account, or extra debt repayment.
 If you run a deficit, cut variable categories first.
-The Consumer Financial Protection Bureau (CFPB) recommends reviewing your budget weekly for the first three months to build the habit.
+The Consumer Financial Protection Bureau’s budgeting guidance instructs consumers to identify all income sources, track spending against a monthly budget worksheet, and update the budget whenever employment or spending habits change, advice that maps directly onto this step.

 Step 3: Track Spending in Real Time